Prime and M\"obius correlations for very short intervals in $\mathbb{F}_q[x]$: Introduction

 The above results are easily deduced from a more general result valid for functions induced from class functions on $S_{d}$, the symmetric group on $d$ letters.
 Briefly, for squarefree $g \in M_{d}(\fp)$ we associate a conjugacy class $\sigma_{g}$ in $S_{d}$ as follows: factoring $g$ into prime polynomials, i.e., writing $g = \prod_{i=1}^{l} P_{i}$, choose $l$ {\em disjoint} cycles $c_{1}, \ldots, c_{l} \in S_{d}$ such that the length of $c_{i}$ equals $\deg(P_i)$ for $1 \le i \le l$; we then define $\sigma_{g}$ as the conjugacy class generated by $\prod_{i=1}^{l} c_{i}$.

 Now, given a class function $\phi$ on $S_{d}$ (i.e. $\phi(\sigma)$ only depends on the conjugacy class of $\sigma$), the above construction allows us to define a function, also denoted $\phi$, on the set of squarefree elements in $M_{d}(\fp)$.
-As the number of non-squarefree polynomials in $I(f)$, for $f \in M_{d}$ is $O_{d}(1)$ (cf. (\ref{eq:square-free-short-interval})) we can allow for any bounded extension of $\phi$ to non-squarefree $g$, but for simpler statement of our results we allow this bound to {\em only} depend on $d$.
-We call any such function $\phi$ on $M_{d}(\fp)$ an {arithmetic class function}, or simply a {\em class function}.
+As the number of non-squarefree polynomials in $I(f)$, for $f \in M_{d}$ is $O_{d}(1)$ (cf. (\ref{eq:square-free-short-interval})) we may then choose any bounded extension of $\phi$ to $M_{d}(\fp)$.
+In order to simplify statements we will in what follows always assume that the supremum norms of all class functions, and their extensions, are bounded by some absolute constant.